Mansur-Mustafin/LDTS-berzerk/docs/README.md

 &nbsp;

 ### ERROR-PRONE WARNINGS
-We have no error-prone warnings, we got rid of all of them
+We have no error-prone warnings, we got rid of all of them </br>
+&nbsp;

 ### SELF-EVALUATION